‘One Piece’ Chapter 917 Spoilers: Luffy Unleashes Yonko’s Power, Beats Holdem Using Red Hawk

 Emperor Kaido’s men succeeded to capture O-Kiku, but Luffy and Zoro didn’t do anything.
 However, it was later revealed that the Strawhat Pirates are already starting to execute their plan to save Tama and defeat Emperor Kaido’s subordinates.
 While Zoro backs him up, Luffy attacked the lion on Holdem’s stomach.
 The lion’s teeth broke, and blood started to come out of his mouth.

 After freeing Tama, Luffy stole the cart carrying plenty of foods from Emperor Kaido’s subordinates.
-Luffy attached the cart to the dog who brought them at Bakura Town.
+Luffy attached the cart to the dog who brought them to Bakura Town.
 He also carried O-Kiku and Tama on their way out of the town.
 However, Holdem didn’t let them escape easily.
 The lion attacked them with fire.
 Luffy managed to dodge, but he ended up dropping Tama.
 Luffy started to get serious and completely defeated the enemy using his Red Hawk.

 One Piece Chapter 917 also featured the encounter between Basil Hawkins and Trafalgar D. Water Law.
 Hawkins didn’t recognize Law because his face was covered with straws.
 However, Hawkins started to have suspicions about the mysterious man’s identity.